SupremeDeity/siminventory-frontend-task/README.md

 ### Introduction:

-This is a basic test that is meant to test your basic ability to work with **React** and with designing a basic UI.
+This is a basic test that is meant to analyze your fundamental **React** skills by designing a simple UI.

 The requirements, prototype link, instructions, docs links, fonts, and colors can all be found below in their own specific sections.
-Make sure to follow them well and hit
+Make sure to follow them well and ask if you have any queries.

 ### Requirements: